-10.2.2 Implementation of Experiential Learning Project (ELP) with the SSE team
+8.2.2 Implementation of Experiential Learning Project (ELP) with the SSE team

-Indicator Title Number of SSE Training initiatives undertaken Definition Patent Substantive Search and Examination compliment in line with overarching SSE Exp Source of data Management Reports Method of calculation/ Assessment A simple count of training sessions conducted annually Means of Verification Signed Management Reports (May include a printout of attendees from Ms Teams, physical attendance registers and/or the recording of the session) Assumptions Budget and other resource available Disaggregation of Beneficiaries (where applicable) Target for Women: To be determined.
+Indicator Title Number of SSE Training initiatives undertaken Definition Patent Substantive Search and Examination Training for the examination staff compliment in line with overarching SSE Experiential Learning Programme Source of data Management Reports Method of calculation/ Assessment A simple count of training sessions conducted annually Means of Verification Signed Management Reports (May include a printout of attendees from Ms Teams, physical attendance registers and/or the recording of the session) Assumptions Budget and other resource available Disaggregation of Beneficiaries (where applicable) Target for Women: To be determined.
 Target for Youth: To be determined.
 Target for People with Disabilities: To be determined Spatial Transformation (Where applicable) Reflect on contribution to spatial transformation priorities: To be determined.
-Reflect on the spatial impact area: To be determined Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative Х Reporting cycle Quarterly and annually Desired performance All 4 initiatives held.
+Reflect on the spatial impact area: To be determined Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance All 4 initiatives held.
 Indicator responsibility The Senior Manager: Patents and Designs Registry is responsible for managing and reporting on this indicator.

-10.2.3 Sustainable job creation through implementation of Experiential Learning Project (ELP) through the SSE programme
+8.2.3 Sustainable job creation through implementation of Experiential Learning Project (ELP) via the SSE programme

-Indicator Title Number of sustainable permanent job posts created through implementation of the Experiential Learning Project (ELP) with the SSE team.
-Definition Jobs created in preparation for the implementation of Substantive Search and Examination Experiential Learning/Proof of Concept in preparation to implement SSE for patents.
-This is an endeavour to build CIPC capabilities and competencies towards a world-class, modern regulator, as well as a reputable IP protection environment.
-Source of data Management reports Method of calculation/ Assessment Management Report on Junior Examiner Job Creation Means of Verification Signed report Assumptions Necessary approval will be granted.
-Disaggregation of Beneficiaries (where applicable) Target for Women: 40% Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance 20 Junior Examiner Jobs created in preparation for the implementation of Substantive Search and Examination Experiential Learning/Proof of Concept in preparation to implement SSE for patents.
-Indicator responsibility The Senior Manager: Patents and Designs
+Indicator Title Number of new sustainable permanent jobs created through implementation of the Experiential Learning Project (ELP) of the SSE Programme Definition Jobs created in preparation for the Examination Experiential Learning, for patents.
+This is an endeavour to towards a world-class, modern reg environment. /Proof of ( o build CIF Conc PC ca ept in preparation to implement SSE apabilities and competencies Source of data Management reports Method of calculation/ Assessment Management Report on Junior Exa iminer Job ) Cre ation Means of Verification Signed report Assumptions Necessary approval will be granted.
+Disaggregation of Beneficiaries (where applicable) Target for Women: 40% Target for Youth: N/A Target for People with Disabiliti ies: N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative x - Reporting cycle Quarterly and annually Desired performance 20 Junior Examiner Jobs created in preparation for the implementation of Substantive Search and Examination Experiential Learning/Proof of Concept in preparation to implement SSE for patents.
+Indicator responsibility The Senior Manager: Patents and De esigns

-10.2.4 SSE Internship Programme
+8.2.4 SSE Internship Programme